ajrlewis/chatpy/README.md

 question = "What are your highlights?" answer = chat.ask(question)

-# II
+# II.
+Print the instance to the terminal.
+Note. we can print the chat bot at any time.
 print(chat)

-# III
+# III.
+Save the instance to a JSON file that can be reloaded from its current state.
 filepath = f"data/chat.json"
 chat.to_json(filepath=filepath)
 ```

-We:

-    I. Have a Q&A with the bot.
-    II.
-Print the instance to the terminal.
-Note. we can print the chat bot at any time.
-    III.
-Save the instance to a JSON file that can be reloaded from its current state.

 The above would print something similar to the following: